Discover Tamatave in video

-Island Nosy Ilaintsambo is a sacred place for the descendants of Zanamalata, half-breeds born of the union of pirates and princesses of Madagascar.
-You will discover one of their most important cemeteries, dating from the seventeenth century, as well as a huge cast iron pot about a meter in diameter.
-This was used to prepare royal meals at Zanamalata celebrations.
-It represents an object of worship today, where many villagers come to collect.
+The island Nosy Ilaintsambo is a sacred place for the descendants of the Zanamalata, half-breeds born from the union of pirates and Malagasy princesses.
+You will discover one of their most important cemeteries, dating from the 17th century, as well as a huge cast iron pot of about one meter in diameter.
+This one was used to prepare royal meals during the Zanamalata celebrations.
+It represents an object of worship today, where many villagers come to collect themselves.

 A detour in a corner of paradise known as charming dream nest, which means in Malagasy "Akanin'ny nofy" is strongly recommended.
 It is a haven of peace about an hour and a half drive from Tamatave.
 This site is implanted on about fifty hectares, on the edge of the lake of Ampitabe.
 Many guides are present on site to make you discover this reserve rich in fauna and flora of Madagascar.
 You can admire a real natural shelter with its extraordinary plant species composed of orchids, the traveler's tree or Ravinala, carnivorous plants, especially nepenthes, etc. In addition, many species of lemurs live in freedom on this reserve.
 It is easy to see Indri Indri, the largest lemur on the planet.
 The reserve also includes a private reserve, located on a peninsula of about thirty hectares on Lake Ampitabe.
 This reserve called "Palmarium" owes its name to the fact that it is composed of nearly 100 000 endemic palms.
 The visit of the Palmarium also allows to approach some lemurs who live there.

-The city of Tamatave offers many attractions thanks to the very history that surrounds the city.
-It continues to live through historic sites scattered throughout the city and surrounding areas.
-Fans of Malagasy fauna and flora will also find their account because the wealth of Malagasy biodiversity is well represented in this eastern part of the island.
-The Regional Tourist Office of Tamatave has put a website online for more information on the city: www.tamatave-tourisme.com
+The city of Tamatave and its surroundings offer many attractions thanks to the very history of the city itself.
+It continues to live through the historical sites scattered all over the city.
+Those who are passionate about Malagasy fauna and flora will also find something to their liking as the wealth of Malagasy biodiversity is well represented in this eastern part of the island.
+The Regional Tourist Office of Tamatave has put a website online for more information about the city: www.tamatave-tourisme.com

-The large eastern port is a tourist hub in full swing.
-We have prepared a list of ten excursions for travelers planning to go there.
+The large eastern port is a booming tourist centre.
+We have compiled a list of ten excursions for travellers planning to visit.

-1 - The seaside resort of Foulpointe, north of Tamatave, famous for its lagoon and its seafood.
+- The seaside resort of Foulpointe, north of Tamatave, famous for its lagoon and seafood.